 Manage 30+ WordPress sites ?
 These 4 tools make it possible!

-Although WordPress is and will remain our favorite CMS, we all know how much effort it takes to keep a single site up and running: Updating the WordPress -version, Plugins and Themes , creating new content, replying to comments and managing backups - plus the constant concern for the security and performance of site .
-Even with a handful of WordPress -WordPress projects, this effort is a real productivity killer.
-That's why we show you in which areas you can really save time and nerves with known administration tools and the integrated features of your hoster. really save time and nerves.
+Although WordPress is and remains our favorite CMS, we all know how much effort it takes to keep a single site up and running: Updating the WordPress version, plugins and themes, creating new content, replying to comments and managing backups - plus the constant worry about security and performance of site.
+Even with just a handful of WordPress projects, this effort is a real productivity killer.
+That's why we'll show you in which areas you can really save time and nerves with well-known administration tools and the integrated features of your hoster.

-Our new feature "WordPress -Templates" saves you a lot of time when setting up new WP sites , because a template is a backup that is stored separately from the original site .
-You can then create a new site from your templates with just one click.
-The best thing about it: All your Plugins, Themes and settings are transferred one to one and are ready to use.
-This way you can create your own WordPress templates for different topics or industries, for example, and get new WordPress projects rolling even more efficiently.
+Our new feature "WordPress templates" saves you a lot of time already during the setup of new WP sites, because a template is a backup, which is stored separately from the original site .
+From your templates you can then create a new site with just one click.
+The best thing about it: All your plugins, themes and settings are transferred one-to-one and are ready to use.
+So you can create your own WordPress templates for different themes or industries and get new WordPress projects rolling even more efficiently.